tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

   },
 ```

-2) On the command line, type `npm start` - which is short for `npm run start` - this will run the command you added to the **package.json** file.
-THis does the same thing we did in Part V. above, but with less typing and remembering!
+2) On the command line, type `npm start` - which is short for `npm run start` - this will run the command you just added to the **package.json** file (i.e) the value of the `"start"` key.
+This does the same thing we did in Part V. above, but with less typing and remembering!

 <hr>